NewAlexandria/leadership_readme/docs-best-practices.md

 * Folders in a team drive cannot be shared.
 This is to prevent accidental leaks of data.
 Only files can be shared, individually.
 * Team drives need to be configured to allow any shares outside the org.
 If not, then it’s locked.
 * If you want to share with an outside vendor (like Pickaxe), then choose what files to share with them.
 They can manage a folder on their end.
-* If instead, you want make a team drive for that collaboration, then you will copy and move files to that 'collaboration drive'.
-You can do this by download+upload in bulk.
+* If instead, you want make a team drive for that collaboration, then you will copy and move files to that 'collaboration drive'. _This is akin to making a version._ You can do this by download+upload in bulk.
-* This is all easiest to do when starting a new vendor relationship, and acting on each file as neeed arises.
+* This is all easiest to do when starting a new vendor relationship, and acting on each file as need arises.

 #### Common Usages